 Performers in rich and heavy costumes would recite or sing in poetic language and monotonous tone in Noh.
 In general, people watch Noh for its storytelling.
 Stories from Noh performances are usually drawn from traditional folklore, history, literature and contemporary events.

-A typical noh programme lasts several hours, consisting of two or three acts, with short traditional theatre (Kyogen) pieces in between.
+A typical Noh play lasts several hours, consisting of two or three acts, with short traditional theatre (Kyogen) pieces in between.
 Visitors can also catch shorter performances on certain days if they are scarce on time.

 Noh is still popularly performed in private and public theatres, and even shrines and temples across Japan.
 Nevertheless, the National Noh Theatre, opened in 1983 and run by the Japan Arts Council, is probably one of the few places that perform Noh with English subtitles.